 Over the last two years, Jesse has been a key organizer of #RepYourBlock, a community-led campaign to support Brooklynites running for seats on County Committee.
-Alongside coordinating a borough-wide strategy for #RepYourBlock, Jesse focused on the 52nd Assembly District, investing in the power of organizing directly with neighbors to ensure an accountable Party.
-Jesse led #RepYourBlock in her district to help over 130 people run for County Committee seats.
+Alongside coordinating the borough-wide strategy, Jesse focused on the 52nd Assembly District: investing in the power of organizing directly with neighbors by helping over 130 people run for County Committee.

 Jesse believes the 52nd Assembly District can be a model for progressive Democratic Party organizing.

-Jesse sees Party reform as a path to a more accountable government that will address our biggest policy concerns in the 52nd: fair housing, safer streets, and environmental justice.
+Jesse sees Party reform as a path to a more accountable government that will address our biggest policy concerns in the 52nd.

 Jesse lives on Atlantic Avenue in Boerum Hill with her partner, Rene.
-She is an avid bicyclist, commuting to Manhattan, where she works for a tech company as the Director of Operations.
-Her colleagues know her as the backbone of the team, which provides software to schools, non-profits, and businesses to modernize their operating systems and extend the life of their computers.
+She is an avid bicyclist and commutes to Manhattan every day, where she works as the Director of Operations for a tech company that provides software to schools, non-profits, and businesses to extend the life of their computers.

 For Jesse, changing our political system is a path to tackling the biggest challenges facing our district and our city: improving transportation infrastructure, creating safer roads for pedestrians and cyclists, expanding housing options for low-income New Yorkers, and making sure the district is a leader in environmental practices.
 This is the change she is fighting for.